git/git.github.io/rev_news/drafts/edition-24.md

                   “it worked for me, should work for others, too" approach (“and then everybody failing is stupid”) is considered simply wrong.
-One of the rejected clients is Microsoft Outlook, the other is gmail, the main problem being the handling of white space.
+One of the rejected clients is Microsoft Outlook, the other is Gmail, the main problem being the handling of white space.
 Perhaps some tool might help with transmitting code corrections with white space.
 In general, patches